DevMakerMobileApps/devmaker-rails-sdk/README.md

 # Todo
 - Move the push notification class (and its `fcm` gem dependency) to a new gem (does not need to be an engine)
+  - add the whole user device database and mutations
 - Move the GQL specific stuff to a single gem

 ## Usage